U.S. Department of State Seal

 • Power of Attorney from the PAPs in favor of the SAA to process the case if the PAPs are not in India;

-• Statement from the ASP that it will pay any required adoption fees to the concerned Indian placement agency.
+• Statement from the ASP that it will pay any required adoption fees to the applicable Indian placement agency.

 Additional documents if applicable: